 Open a savings account.
 Millennials know it’s often too easy to withdraw money from a checking account.
 Set up a separate savings account and get in the habit of making regular deposits.
 Bonus: you’ll earn interest, and that’s a wonderful thing.

 This survey was commissioned by OppLoans and conducted by OnePoll.
 It ran from June 7 to June 19, 2018.
 Two thousand Americans ages 18 and older were surveyed.
 One thousand respondents were between the ages of 18 and 34 and defined as “millennials.”
 OnePoll is a member of the European Society for Opinion and Marketing Research and employs members of the Market Research Society.

 All data and images in this report are free to share and post.
 However, please provide a link back to this page to ensure context and accuracy.

 Applications submitted on this website may be originated by one of several lenders, including: Opportunity Financial LLC, a licensed lender in certain states; or one of our lending partners.
-All loans funded by one of our lending partners will be serviced by OppLoans.
+All loans originated by our lending partners will be serviced by OppLoans.

 DE residents: Opportunity Financial, LLC is licensed by the Delaware State Bank Commissioner, License No. 013016, expiring December 31, 2020.